-When you have diabetes, you’re entitled to certain checks, tests and services every year to help you get the care you need.
+When you have diabetes, you’re entitled to certain checks, tests and services from the NHS to help you get the care you need.
 You might know this as your annual review.

-There are 15 different checks and services you're entitled to.
-So we call this package of care your 15 Healthcare Essentials.
-Having all these essential diabetes checks helps you reduce your risk of serious diabetes complications, like losing your sight or having dangerous problems with your feet.
+There are 15 different checks and services you're entitled to — although you may not need all of them.
+We call this package of care your 15 Healthcare Essentials.
+Having these diabetes checks helps you reduce your risk of serious diabetes complications, like losing your sight or having dangerous problems with your feet.

 Here's the 15: